 Background on the Bibliography

-For many years I have maintained an annotated bibliography of publications about peer learning programs at the postsecondary level.
+For many years, I have maintained an annotated bibliography of publications about peer learning programs at the postsecondary/tertiary level.
 I share it in several forms: PDF, Word, and EndNote database.
 Please observe the license under which it is made available for your use.
 Links to topic versions of the bibliography are at the bottom of this page.
-The unabridged version of the bibliography is now 402 pages of more than 1,100 references.
+The unabridged version of the bibliography is now 488 pages composed of nearly 1,500 annotated references.

-This annotated bibliography does not attempt to be inclusive of this broad field of literature concerning peer collaborative learning.
-Instead, it is focused intentionally on a subset of the educational practice that shares a common focus with increasing student persistence towards graduation.
-At the end of this overview, several suggestions are made for differentiating the models from each other and the level of institutional resources and resolve with implementing them.
+This annotated bibliography does not attempt to be inclusive of all literature concerning peer collaborative learning.
+Instead, it is focused intentionally on a subset of the educational practice that shares a common focus with increasing student persistence towards graduation and several other criteria listed in the paragraph below.

 Versions of the Bibliography for Downloading

-Click on this link to download the bibliography as a Word document which you can easily edit (Updated 3/23/2016).
+Click on this link to download the bibliography as a Word document which you can easily edit (Updated September 1, 2018).
 Using Microsoft Word software makes it easy to edit the bibliography as you like and use the search engine to find key words of your own choice.
-Total length of the document is 402 pagds.
+Length of the document is 488 pages.